 As a holding company, the Guarantor depends on the receipt of dividends and the interest and principal payments on intercompany loans or advances from its subsidiaries, jointly controlled entities and associated companies to satisfy its obligations, including its obligations under the Notes and the Guarantee of the Notes.
 The Guarantor is recently established and presently has no substantive assets and no previous operating history.
 As at 31 December 2013, the Guarantor had net assets of U.S.\$8,419,872.
 The ability of the Guarantor's subsidiaries, jointly controlled entities and associated companies to pay dividends and make payments on intercompany loans or advances to their shareholders is subject to, among other things, distributable earnings, cash flow conditions, restrictions contained in the articles of association of these companies, applicable laws and restrictions contained in the debt instruments of such companies.
-The Guarantor cannot assure that its subsidiaries, jointly controlled entities and associated companies or such associated companies.
-The advances of the debt instruments of such companies.
-The Guarantor cannot assure that its subsidiaries, jointly controlled entities and associated companies of such companies, or at all.
+The Guarantor cannot assure that its subsidiaries, jointly controlled entities and associated companies will have distributable earnings or will be permitted to distribute their distributable earnings to it as it anticipates, or at all.
 In addition, dividends payable to it by these companies are limited by the percentage of its equity ownership in these companies.
 Some portfolio companies may conclude that it is in the best interest of their shareholders to retain earnings, if any, for use in the operation and expansion of their businesses.
 The shareholders or the board of directors of a portfolio company (as the case may be) have the power to determine whether to pay dividends based on conditions then existing, including the company's earnings, financial condition and capital requirements, as well as economic and other conditions the shareholders or the board may deem relevant.
 In particular, the Guarantor does not maintain complete control over its jointly controlled entities or associates in which it might hold a minority interest.
 Further, if any of these companies raises capital by issuing equity securities to third parties, dividends declared and paid with respect to such shares would not be available to the Guarantor to make payments on the Notes.
 These factors could reduce the payments that the Guarantor receives from its subsidiaries, jointly controlled entities and associated companies, which would restrict its ability to meet its payment obligations under the Notes and the Guarantee of the Notes.